A complete lie, says K.O of rumours linking him to Shekhinah

 Ntokozo Mdluli, well-known by his stage name K.O, has poured cold water over rumours that he is dating singer Shekhinah.

-This after the pair was spotted looking very cozy at the Altitude Beach in Fourways over the weekend.
+This after the pair was spotted looking very cozy at the Altitude Beach in Fourways at the weekend.

 K.O said he and Shekhinah collaborated on a song a while ago, noting that their meeting at the weekend was not a confirmation that they were dating.